 Traditional Nursing B.S.
 Program

-Throughout the program, you will develop aptitude in: critical thinking, ethical decision making, complex information processing, establishing and maintaining therapeutic relationships, providing and coordinating care, cultural sensitivity, and self-appraisal.
+At the Wegmans School of Nursing, you will grow as a person and as a professional, developing aptitude in critical thinking, ethical decision making, establishing and maintaining therapeutic relationships, providing and coordinating care, cultural sensitivity, and self-appraisal.

 Nursing B.S.
 Curriculum

-After being admitted to the Nursing program in your junior year, you’ll engage in the study/practice of nursing theory and evidence-based clinical coursework in the specialties of nursing care including community, adult, child, psychiatric, and women's health.
+During the clinical portion of the program, you’ll engage in the study and practice of nursing theory and evidence-based clinical coursework in the specialties of nursing care.

 The program culminates in a precepted clinical role transition course in the last semester of your senior year.

 Nurses are in high demand.
-After graduation, you will be equipped for an entry-level nursing role in any of the numerous local, national, and international health care opportunities available.
+After graduation, you will be equipped for an entry-level generalist practice nursing role in any of the numerous local, national, and international health care opportunities available.

-You will be prepared to engage in nursing practice that is ethical, responsible, accountable, holistic, technologically competent, scholarly, therapeutic, cost-effective, culturally sensitive, collaborative, innovative, and outcome-oriented.
+You will be prepared to engage in nursing practice that is responsible, accountable, safe, ethical, holistic, technologically advanced, scholarly, therapeutic, cost-effective, culturally sensitive, collaborative, innovative, and outcome-oriented.

-Students and faculty from Fisher's Wegmans School of Nursing are making a difference in the lives and health of impoverished Kenyans.
+Students and faculty from the Wegmans School of Nursing are making a difference in the lives of impoverished Kenyans. » Watch the video